bloomberg/chromium.bb/src/docs/threading_and_tasks.md

 ## Annotating Tasks with TaskTraits

 [`TaskTraits`](https://cs.chromium.org/chromium/src/base/task/task_traits.h)
-encapsulate information about a task that helps the task scheduler make better scheduling decisions.
+encapsulate information about a task that helps the thread pool make better scheduling decisions.

 All `PostTask*()` functions in